turingschool-examples/jsFun-FE-legacy-repo/prototypes/README.md

 ```
 You will then check that your solution is correct by running the corresponding test in `test/prototype-test.js`.

-If you'd like to keep track of your progress, feel free to use the checklist below"
+If you'd like to keep track of your progress, feel free to use the checklist below:
 ## Prototype Test Checklist
+Change the `[ ]` to `[x]` in order to check off each item.

 #### Single Data Sets
 - [ ] kitties